bvt3/Udacity-Project2/README.md

 3. Azure Pipeline will run necessary step to deploy it to Azure App Service.
 4. The app is up and running and we can use the service it provides.

+The main GitHub project is https://github.com/bvt3/Udacity-Project2

-Steps to run the Python project (CI/CD)
+Steps to run the prediction app

 1. Open portal.azure.com from your web browser and login
 2. Click Cloud Shell icon from the menu (BASH)